Opening up Open-World Tracking: Opening up Open World Tracking

 Current trackers are limited to specific object classes, such as people or cars, that are labeled in training datasets (which we refer to as \known objects).
 We wish to additionally evaluate trackers on \unknown objects, which were not labeled in the training set.
 An open-world tracker must segment and track \textit{all} objects (both \known and \unknown) in videos.
 Evaluating trackers in this setting is notoriously challenging.
 First, densely labeling every object in a video is prohibitively expensive.
-Virtually \textit{no} real-world dataset labels all objects, choosing instead to limit labeling cost by labeling only a subset of classes (\eg KITTI~\cite{Geiger12CVPR}, MOTChallenge~\cite{dendorfer20ijcv}) or instances (\eg TAO~\cite{dave20ECCV}).
+Virtually \textit{no} real-world dataset labels all objects, typically limiting the labeling cost by labeling only a subset of classes (\eg KITTI~\cite{Geiger12CVPR}, MOTChallenge~\cite{dendorfer20ijcv}) or instances (\eg TAO~\cite{dave20ECCV}).
 Second, defining a generic but consistent notion of an \textit{object} is difficult~\cite{Alexe12TPAMI}.

-We address these two challenges simultaneously by relying on a \textit{recall}-based evaluation, inspired by early work on object proposal evaluation~\cite{endres2010category,Alexe12TPAMI}.
+We address these two challenges simultaneously by relying on a \textit{recall}-based evaluation, inspired by early work on object proposal evaluation~\cite{endres2010category,Alexe12TPAMI} and also adopted for zero-shot object detection~\cite{Bansal18ECCV} and open-world LiDAR segmentation~\cite{wong20corl}.
 Although a precise definition of an \textit{object} is difficult to specify, people have a general notion of what an object is and can label arbitrary objects in a scene~\cite{Gupta19CVPR}.
 Therefore, we can obtain positive object instances as those on which multiple human annotators reach a consensus that \textit{something is an object}.
-This allows us to measure how many ground truth instances a tracker can \textit{recall} (\ie, the true positives -- TPs).
+This allows us to measure how many ground truth instances a tracker can \textit{recall}.

 Defining the notion of a false positive (FP) is non-trivial as we can only expect a \textit{subset} of objects to be labeled.
 If we consider unlabeled regions as non-objects (FPs), we may be penalizing the tracking system for tracking regions that could still be considered to be valid objects.
-See \Cref{fig:non_gt_tracking} for an example of objects not labeled in the TAO~\cite{dave20ECCV} dataset, but correctly tracked by our baseline tracker.
+See Fig.~\ref{fig:non_gt_tracking} for an example of objects not labeled in the TAO~\cite{dave20ECCV} dataset, but correctly tracked by our baseline tracker.